ansel86castro/Enterlib-Android/README.md

 	transaction = map.query().first();
 ```
 ####  Lazy Evaluation
-Cursors are a way to iterate through the query in a efficient way due to the entities are loaded on demand so this optimize memory usage and is the recommened mechanism for iterating large collections.
+Cursors are a way to iterate through the query in a efficient way due to the entities are loaded on demand so this optimize memory usage and it is the recommended mechanism for iterating large collections.
 ```java
 IRepository<Transaction> map = context.getRepository(Transaction.class);
 IEntityCursor<Transaction> cursor = map.query().toCursor();